NateSkiles/MyThai-Code-Summary/readme.md

     else:
         return render(request, 'MyThai/MyThai_dish_edit.html', {'form': form})
 ```
-This view is passed the objects Primary Key (*PK*) and the request, which is used to populate our DishForm with the information stored in the database under that primary key.
-When the user clicks the submit button in the template a POST request is made to save the form (object).
+This view is passed the objects Primary Key (*PK*) and the request.
+These used to populate our DishForm with the information stored in the database under that primary key.
+When the user clicks the submit button in the template, a POST request is made to save the form (object).
 The function *save_edit()* check the validity of the form and returns any errors.

 We can delete an object in the database much like we edited one: